-- 1.0 This Decision Document is presented by the United States Army Corps of Engineers to describe the selected remedy for Munitions Response Site 05 within the former Spencer Artillery Range, Formerly Used Defense Site Project Number G04TN017805, in Van Buren County, Tennessee.
-Munitions Response Site 05 consists of 646 acres within the former Spencer Artillery Range. - 2.0 The selected alternative for Munitions Response Site 05 is Geophysical Investigation and Munitions and Explosives of Concern Removal with Educational Awareness.
-The regulatory agency, Tennessee Department of Environment and Conservation, concurs with the selected remedy. - 3.0 The remedial action objective for Munitions Response Site 05 is based on site-specific conditions, such as receptors and current and reasonably foreseeable future land use.
-The remedial action objective for Munitions Response Site 05 will be achieved by implementing the selected remedy, which will address risks associated with receptor interaction with Munitions and Explosives of Concern on the surface and in the subsurface during intrusive activities.
-A potentially complete Munitions and Explosives of Concern exposure pathway is reduced through Munitions and Explosives of Concern source removal and/or increasing awareness of Munitions and Explosives of Concern hazards. - 4.0 The estimated total cost to implement the selected remedy is \$13,045,666. - 5.0 Implementation of the selected remedy at Munitions Response Site 05 meets the remedial action objective established in the Feasibility Study but does not achieve unlimited use/unrestricted exposure.
-Therefore, five-year reviews that evaluate the effectiveness of the selected remedy to protect human health are required. - 6.0 Geophysical Investigation and Munitions and Explosives of Concern Removal with Educational Awareness is protective of human health and the environment and minimizes explosive hazard risks.
-Land Use Controls in the form of educational awareness is required. - 7.0 Five remedial alternatives were evaluated during the Final FS Addendum.
-The alternatives evaluated in addition the selected remedy were: No Further Action; Land Use Controls in the form of Educational Awareness; Surface Removal with Educational Awareness; and Excavation and Sifting.
+1.0 This Decision Document is presented by the United States Army Corps of Engineers to describe the selected remedy for Munitions Response Site 06 within the former Spencer Artillery Range, Formerly Used Defense Site Project Number G04TN017806, in Van Buren County, Tennessee.
+Munitions Response Site 06 consists of 241 acres within the former Spencer Artillery Range.

+2.0 The selected remedy for Munitions Response Site 06 is Geophysical Investigation and Munitions and Explosives of Concern Removal with Educational Awareness.
+The regulatory agency, Tennessee Department of Environment and Conservation, concurs with the selected remedy.

+3.0 The remedial action objective for Munitions Response Site 06 is based on site-specific conditions, such as receptors and current and reasonably foreseeable future land use.
+The remedial action objective for Munitions Response Site 06 will be achieved by implementing the selected remedy, which will address risks associated with receptor interaction with Munitions and Explosives of Concern on the surface and in the subsurface during intrusive activities.
+A potentially complete Munitions and Explosives of Concern source removal and/ or increasing awareness of Munitions and Explosives of Concern hazards.

+4.0 The estimated total cost to implement the selected remedy is \$8,456,656.

+5.0 Implementation of the selected remedy at Munitions Response Site 06 meets the remedial action objective established in the Feasibility Study but does not achieve unlimited use/unrestricted exposure.
+Therefore, five-year reviews that evaluate the effectiveness of the selected remedy to protect human health are required.

+6.0 Geophysical Investigation and Munitions and Explosives of Concern Removal with Educational Awareness is protective of human health and the environment and minimizes explosive hazard risks.
+Land use controls in the form of Educational Awareness is required.

+7.0 Five remedial alternatives were evaluated during the Final Feasibility Study Addendum.
+The alternatives evaluated in addition to the selected remedy were: no further action; land use controls in the form of educational awareness; surface removal with educational awareness; and excavation and sifting.